LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/open-platform.md

 ---
 Leverage the power of the open platform to integrate with third-party technologies, including any NLU provider, as well as integrate conversational data with enterprise systems for insights and decision-making across the enterprise

-The LiveEngage platform offers a messaging solution that you can harness and enhance by:
+The LiveEngage platform offers a messaging solution that you can enhance by:

 * Integrating LiveEngage with your native app
 * Customizing LiveEngage reports or creating new reports